-Officials: 6 dead, dozens hurt in club stampede in Italy
+6 dead, 35 injured in nightclub stampede on Italy’s coast

 Italian fire officials and ANSA news agency said the audience at Italian rapper Sfera Ebbasta’s concert at the Lanterna Azzurra nightclub panicked and ran for the exits after someone sprayed a substance similar to pepper spray.

-A teenager told ANSA he discovered that at least one of the emergency exits was locked when he tried to flee.
-The report said authorities were investigating if the emergency exits were working.
+A 16-year-old boy told ANSA that disco patrons were dancing while awaiting the start of the concert when the stampede erupted.
+The boy, who was being treated at a hospital, said that at least one of the emergency exits was locked when he tried to flee.

+The report said authorities were investigating if emergency exits were working.